 Support for your child at My Online Schooling

 At My Online Schooling, the health and well-being of our pupils is our top priority.
-Our Health and Well-being Manager, Ella Hall, works closely with parents, pupils and teachers to support your child’s mental, emotional and additional educational needs.
-If you’re concerned about your child’s stress levels, you can find out more about Ella, as well as get in touch with her, by clicking here.
+Our Inclusion team works closely with parents, pupils and teachers to support your child's mental, emotional and additional educational needs.
+Learn more about our school wellbeing support offering.